rcpch/dgc-app-backend/README.md

 Some child data is encrypted as a defense against the database ever leaking.
 Identifying data is encrypted with a key per organisation.
 The organisation key is not stored in the database directly but is stored encrypted with a key statically derived (PBKDF2HMAC) from the `sub` claim in the token from the login provider.
-Data is encrypted using the [Fernet](https://cryptography.io/en/latest/fernet/) helper from the Python cryptography library.
+There is then an additional child key to encrypt personal information like date of birth.
+This is itself stored encrypted with each the key for each organisation the child is associated with.
+Encryption is performed using the [Fernet](https://cryptography.io/en/latest/fernet/) helper from the Python cryptography library.

 We don't store `sub` directly but use the SHA-256 hash of it as the user ID.
 The defense relies on on `sub` being random and difficult to guess, such that you couldn't rainbow table the list of IDs in the database.
 For example,